jncraton/languagemodels/readme.md

 Advanced Usage
 --------------

 This package is not meant for advanced usage.
 If you are looking for something more powerful you could explore [transformers](https://huggingface.co/docs/transformers) from Hugging Face.
+For integrating language models in more complex ways, [LangChain](https://github.com/hwchase17/langchain) or [guidance](https://github.com/microsoft/guidance) may be helpful.

 ### Large models